-V'eleh toldot Yitzchak ben-Avraham - And these are the stories, accounts, and narratives of trans-generational impact that relate to Yitzchak, son of Avraham ...
+V'eleh toldot Yitzchak ben-Avraham - And these are the stories, accounts, and narratives of trans-generational impact2 that relate to Yitzchak, son of Avraham ...
 Avraham holid et-Yitzchak - Avraham provided the seed out of which Yitzchak came into being.
 Genesis 25:19.

 Now that Sarah and Avraham are both lying in state in the bowels of Machpelah, and Yitzchak has taken a bride, the great adventure sequences of Torah are ready to resume.
 Our new patriarch and matriarch duo, Yitzchak and Rivkah, are about to introduce us to the next critical phase of the Creator's Grand Plan.
+In this phase we will be introduced two advanced levels of difficulty: on-going one-on-one 'archetype' opposition in the home, and full-blown ethno-cultural hostility in the land.
 Are you ready?